FrankReiser/ReiserRT_ChirpingPhasor/README.md

 with an omega zero of of zero and a starting phase of zero.
 This data is plotted below:

-Figure 1 - Example Flying Phasor Sample Series Data
+Figure 1 - Example Chirping Phasor Sample Series Data

 ![Figure 1](graphics/figure1.svg)